OnroerendErfgoed/brdrQ/docs/autoupdateborders.md

     - **Default**: By default, the output will be saved in a local folder on your machine.
     - **Optional**: yes.

-- **brdr_formula_field** Attribute-field of the thematic layer with a former brdr_formula.(=metadata of former alignment).
-When this information is provided it is used to make a better prediction.
+- **METADATA_FIELD**: Attribute field of the thematic layer containing former `brdr_metadata`.
+When provided, it is used for better prediction quality.
     - **Default**: None
     - **Optional**: yes.